 Check on discounts available through your state bar or any organization of which you are a member.

-The fresh new year is a great time to put in place new streamlined practices and procedures.
-Revisit (or draft for the first time) your client intake form, file opening procedures, calendar system, billing processes, file maintenance practices (such as filing away all loose paper weekly), file closing procedures, monthly trust account reconciliation process, timekeeping practices, and any other office procedures utilized in your practice.
+The fresh new year is when you can put in place new streamlined practices and procedures.
+Revisit (or draft for the first time) your client intake form, file opening procedures, calendar system, billing processes, file maintenance practices, file closing procedures, monthly trust account reconciliation process, timekeeping practices, and any other office procedures used in your practice.

 Routinize Career Management